CharlesCNorton/AI-Bootstrap/Graph-waves/readme.md

 The propagation speed varied notably when waves crossed from one community to another.
 The eigenvalue analysis confirmed that tightly connected clusters acted as semi-permeable barriers, slowing the spread until a node acting as a bridge facilitated the transition.
 The delay in propagation across these barriers was a direct function of the eigenvalue gap between community-aligned modes.

 Long-Term Wave Stability:
-Over extended simulations, the coefficients \( a_i(t) \) remained bounded for nodes associated with low eigenvalue eigenvectors, demonstrating the method's numerical stability.
+Over extended simulations, the coefficients aᵢ(t) remained bounded for nodes associated with low eigenvalue eigenvectors, demonstrating the method's numerical stability.
 Nodes linked to higher eigenvalues exhibited more rapid oscillations, representing localized waves within specific substructures.

 ### Real-World Context and Insights